open-contracting/infrastructure/docs/about.md

 When open contracting principles and practices are put in place, data about these contracting processes, and documents associated with them, should be openly available in standard formats.

-By linking existing open contracting disclosure (and ensuring key fields and documents are provided) with project level information, new opportunities for data-driven infrastructure project monitoring are unlocked.
+By linking existing open contracting disclosure (and ensuring key fields and documents are provided) with project-level information, new opportunities for data-driven infrastructure project monitoring are unlocked.

 ## Theory of Change and workplan